jcardenas0917/mynextroll/README.md

 ## Information

-This application was created for Brazilian Jiu Jitsu practicioners to keep a training and personal journal, maintain a profile based on their journey and to connect with other practicioners to the community forum.
+This application was created for Brazilian Jiu Jitsu practitioners to keep a training and personal journal, maintain a profile based on their journey and to connect with other practitioners to the community forum.

 ## Challenges